Measure G construction is causing problems throughout the district in terms of parking and other issues, and is not running on schedule.

 Administrators are still considering pricing of these off-campus spots, specifically regarding the Castro Valley library spots.
 Parking spots on campus cost $50 for a semester.
 The price for student cars in these off-campus lots might be lower.

-In terms of the physical construction itself, some minor lighting repairs have taken place in the 100 building, but major construction has yet to start.
+In terms of the physical construction itself, some minor lighting repairs have taken place in the 100 building, but major construction from the Giroofers roof contractor has yet to start.
 Some major projects that are set to take place in the new 400 and 500 buildings include a second floor to the 400 building, air conditioning systems, and a Health and Wellness Center in the middle of these two buildings.

 According to the latest schedule, teachers in the 400 and 500 will have to move out by spring break at the latest, according to Redd, and construction of these hallways is set to take a year.